Saturday 30 April 2022

 Their only option for escape is to take part in a sadistic game where they will be hunted by the cold-blooded warden (Michael Craig) and his friends.

 Turkeyshoot was the first Ozploitation movie I ever saw - I picked up the DVD after watching Not Quite Hollywood.
+I watched it multiple times and it became one of my staples.

-I haven’t watched it in years.
+I haven’t watched it in years, so this felt almost like a fresh viewing.

 I watched it right after Death Race 2000 and I have to say, I think Turkeyshoot is a more entertaining watch.